KAINE INTRODUCES BILL TO SUPPORT MEDICAL SCHOOLS IN UNDERSERVED AREAS

 “Communities of color and those living in rural and underserved areas face significant barriers to health care,” said Kaine.
 “Medical students of color and those from rural areas are more likely to practice in the communities they’re from, but in many of these places, there are limited pathways to enter the medical profession.
 We need to diversify our physician pipeline and change the disparity in representation.
 This bill will help get us there.”

-Recent data shows that while medical school enrollment is up by 30 percent, the number of students from rural areas entering medicine declined by 28 percentbetween 2002 and 2017, with only 4.3 percent of all incoming medical students coming from rural areas in 2017.
+Recent data shows that while medical school enrollment is up by 30 percent https://www.aamc.org/news-insights/attracting-next-generation-physicians-rural-medicine, the number of students from rural areas entering medicine declined by 28 percent https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2019.00924 between 2002 and 2017, with only 4.3 percent https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2019.00924 of all incoming medical students coming from rural areas in 2017.
 Similarly, Black, Hispanic/Latino, and Native American students face several barriers to matriculate and graduate from medical school.
-In 2017, non-Hispanic Black Americans constituted less than 6 percent of physicians despite making up almost 12 percent of the U.S. population, and Hispanics only made up around 6 percent of physicians despite making up 17 percent of the U.S. population.
+In 2017, non-Hispanic Black Americans constituted less than 6 percent of physicians https://datausa.io/profile/soc/291060/#demographics despite making up almost 12 percent of the U.S. population, and Hispanics only made up around 6 percent of physicians despite making up 17 percent of the U.S. population.

 o Are minority-serving institutions (MSIs), including HBCUs.